nfstatz18/RAAM/README.md

 Need to adjust lines 33 and 182 with .pkl location to work

-get_future_seg_weather(lat,lon,time_in_future) in weatherv2.py takes latitude, longitude, and a time from now in seconds to gather estimated wind speed and direction for the desired point of a segment.
+get_future_seg_weather(lat,lon,time_in_future) in weatherv2.py takes latitude, longitude, and a time from now in seconds to gather estimated wind speed and direction for the desired point of a segment from the 2 day hourly forecast API.
 This is called in main_trial.py where main work is done

 calculate_headwind(rider_bearing, wind_speed, wind_direction) in prediction.py uses previously made formula to calculate the wind relative to rider in m/s.
 This is also called in main_trial.py